semanticist21/pxtorem/readme.md

   console.log(pxValueString); // '16px'

   // update base px
-  // please invoke this function when your app is using SSR in somewhere useEffect.
+  // please invoke this function when your app is using SSR in somewhere like useEffect.
-  // it is to support font size change by visibility(as the user leaves its current tab). useEffect(() => {
+  // it is to support font size change by visibility,
+  // as the user leaves its current tab when change font size. useEffect(() => {
     updateBasePx();
   }, []);